sergutsan/JavaDecaf/README.md

 ## Manual
 The manual is included within the ZIP as a PDF file.

+Javadoc for this project can be found in the folder /doc.

 ## Running the Compiler
 *Windows:* javadecaf MyFile.jdc